BayArena

 The BayArena is located in a predominantly residential neighbourhood with little around, though Leverkusen’s city centre is only a 15-minute walk away.
 While Leverkusen does not rank among Germany’s most attractive cities, it does have a few eating and drinking options.

-If you wish to stay close to the BayArena, you have the choice between the BestWestern Hotel Leverkusen and Hotel Brauhaus Manforter Hof.
-There is furthermore an Ibis Hotel in Leverkusen’s centre, which is slightly cheaper.
+If you wish to stay close to the BayArena, then Lindner Hotel Bayarena will serve you perfectly as it is located inside the stadium building.
+Other neaby choices are BestWestern Hotel Leverkusen and Hotel Brauhaus Manforter Hof and there is an Ibis Hotel in Leverkusen’s centre, which is slightly cheaper.
 Click here for an overview of hotels near the BayArena.

 If you have a little more time on your hands, you can also consider staying in Cologne or Düsseldorf, much more interesting cities, and take the S-Bahn to the stadium for the match.

 Tickets for Bayer 04 Leverkusen games can be bought online, by phone +49 (0) 1805 040404, or in person at one of the Bayer 04 shops.
-One of these shops is located at the stadium, and the other at the Breidenbachstraße 6-8 in Leverkusen’s centre.
+One of these shops is located at the BayArena and the other at the Wiesdorfer Platz 9 in Leverkusen’s centre.

-Bayer 04 typically sells out just over half of their home games per season, but for most games tickets will be easily available in pre-sale.
+Bayer 04 do sell out the occasional home game, but for most games tickets will be easily available in advance.

-Bayer 04 offers guided stadium tours that include visits to the dressing rooms, players’ tunnel, press room, dugouts, and VIP areas.
+Bayer 04 offer guided stadium tours that include visits to the dressing rooms, players’ tunnel, press room, dugouts, and VIP areas.

-Tours typically run about three to four times a week, during the week as well as on the weekend.
+Tours run from a few times to a dozen times each month depending on the season, usually in the afternoon.
 Dates are announced on the BayArena website.
-There are no tours on matchdays.
+There are special tours on matchdays.

 Bayer04.de – Official website of Bayer 04 Leverkusen.